JacieWDI/WDI_GROUP_PROJECT/README.md

 Image 3: Team Planning

-Planning together on a whiteboard was crucial to visualise the mechanics of the app whilst also breakdown the app into workable tasks to be divided amongst the group.
+Planning together on a whiteboard was crucial to visualise the mechanics of the app whilst also breaking down the app into workable tasks to be divided amongst the group.
 We individually selected tasks which we may not have had time previously to focus on, in order to maximise learning opportunity.
 The project was completed with a mix of individual and pair-programming.

 ![](src//images/Illustrator.png)